kyadi33/kyadi33/README.md

 ### My name is Yadira Ocampo
 ## About Me

-I am a Geography GIS graduate from UCSB with a passion for data analytics and visualization.
+I have a passion for data analytics and visualization and studied at UC Santa Barbara, from which I graduated with a B.A. in Geography / GIS.
 I specialize in using SQL and Excel for data manipulation and analysis.
 Currently, I am actively searching for a data analytics job where I may apply my skills and contribute to meaningful projects.

-## Skills
-- SQL
-- Excel
-- Python
-- Data Analysis
-- Data Visualization

 I also showcase my data visualizations on Tableau.
 Visit my Tableau Public profile to view interactive visualizations and dashboards:
 - coming soon.